California School of Professional Psychology

 Bio and Links

-From 1986 to 1993, Dr. Ferdman taught at the University at Albany, SUNY, in the Departments of Psychology and of Latin American and Caribbean Studies.
-He received his Ph.D. in Psychology from Yale University in 1987, and completed his undergraduate degree at Princeton University.
-Dr. Ferdman was born in Buenos Aires, Argentina, and was raised there, in New York City, and in Puerto Rico.
-He is a native Spanish speaker and has a working knowledge of French and Hebrew.
+From 1986 to 1993, Dr. Ferdman taught at the University at Albany, SUNY, in Psychology and Latin American and Caribbean Studies.
+He earned a Ph.D. in Psychology at Yale University and an A.B. degree at Princeton University.